Actuarial Science (MS)

 The mission of the Behavioral Neuroscience program is to provide students with a firm foundation in basic principles of experimental neuropsychology in preparation for embarking on a career as an experimental neuropsychologist and behavioral neuroscientist in academia or industry.
 The program is unique in that the focus is on human neurobehavioral disorders in relation to brain structure and function.

 The Master of Science in Bioimaging trains individuals to be skilled experts in imaging and allied science and technology.
-Students benefit from hands-on experience with CT, PET, SPECT, 1.5, 3.0 and 11.7 T MRI, US and TMS, ultimately qualifying them for positions in the healthcare and biomedical instrumentation industries, academia, and a wide variety of private and government research centers.
+Students benefit from hands-on clinical and research experience with CT, PET, SPECT, 1.5, 3.0 and 11.7 T MRI, US and TMS, ultimately qualifying them for positions in the healthcare and biomedical instrumentation industries, academia, and a wide variety of private and government research centers.

 The Bioinformatics master's program, the first of its kind in the country, prepares students for industrial positions in the field of bioinformatics.
 Applicants should have a BA/BS in a related field and a strong background in either a computational or biological science.
 A dynamic environment, rigorous coursework and industrial internships all help to prepare students for a successful career in bioinformatics.